dannyobrien761/adventure-finder/README.md

 !(cloudinary setup)[https://github.com/Code-Institute-Solutions/blog/tree/main/14_where_to_put_things/01_storing_images_in_cloudinary]
 ##### Conclusion:
 tags are tied to posts by PostTag junction table and offer clear filtering and display options detailing location of post, activity featured and the type of post in my adventures app.

+## <div id="f_features">features left to implement</div>
+## Future Enhancements
+- **As a user who frequently visits the site,** I want to bookmark my favorite posts so that I can return to them easily.
+- **As a user,** I want to receive personalized recommendations based on my past activity so that I discover content relevant to my interests.
+- **As a user,** I want to join groups or forums with other community members so that I can share experiences and plan adventures together.
+- **As a user,** I want to follow specific authors or tags so that I am notified about new content in my areas of interest.

+- I would like to add a author filter and filter for posts for specific authors.
+- add a page for authors bios

 # testing